osminogin/tornote/README.md

 - All private data and secrets not leaving the client-side without encryption (no any plain text transfered).

-- Server stored only anonymous encrypted data (without any reference to author or reader).
+- Server stored only anonymous encrypted data (without any reference to author or reader) and immediately removed after reading.

 - Note decryption executed on the client-side via the SJCL.
 After reading the encrypted data removed on server.